nodejs/node/doc/api/cli.md

 > Stability: 1.1 - Active Development

 Enable the [module compile cache][] for the Node.js instance.
-See the documentatoin of [module compile cache][] for details.
+See the documentation of [module compile cache][] for details.

 ### `NODE_DEBUG=module[,…]`